 There seems to be a myth going around the vegan world that you can get this valuable nutrient from seaweed, spirulina and nutritional yeast.
 This is totally false.
 The b12 found in those sources is actually a fake form of b12 that blocks the absorption of the real thing.
 Chances are that if you’ve been relying on those sources you are far beyond deficient already.
 Vitamin b12 only comes from animal sources and is not available in the vegan diet.

 It is needed by the body in order to produce red blood cells and make DNA.
-Not getting enough can result in anemia, Crohn’s disease, immune system disorders (such as lupus and Graves’ disease), parasites and gastritis.
+Not getting enough can result in anaemia, Crohn’s disease, immune system disorders (such as lupus and Graves’ disease), parasites and gastritis.

 SUPPLEMENTING VITAMIN B12